yulanhenlp/emnlp2020-website/src/pages/blog/2020-04-19-findings-of-emnlp.md

 ## Is this a one-off event?

 Should this new avenue for publication be warmly received by the EMNLP community, with sufficient uptake, we anticipate that _Findings_ will continue to operate alongside future iterations of EMNLP, and potentially other conferences in the ACL stable.
-Any future iterations would appear as different volumes of the _Findings_.
+Any future iterations would appear as different volumes of _Findings_.

 We hope that having a paper appearing in _Findings_ will be a mark of pride, and provide an important new avenue to have your work published in a timely manner.